LatticeQCD/AnalysisToolbox/README.md

 The recommended way to proceed is to create a [Python virtual environment](https://realpython.com/python-virtual-environments-a-primer/), in which you install all the required packages.
 This is what the Python people seem to prefer, which you can read about in their [PEP 668](https://peps.python.org/pep-0668/).
-If you're old-fashioned like David is, you can also just directly `pip3 install` on your machine, potentially modifying your OS Python.
+If you're old fashioned like David is, you can also just directly `pip3 install` on your machine, potentially modifying your OS Python.

 Either way, for your convenience, packages (2-10) can be installed via